nadiamariduena/python-intro-2024-privat/z_decorators.md

 - - Each request that creates or updates a document counts as a read or write operation.
 More operations can lead to higher costs, particularly if you're charged per operation.

+**Service Charges:**

+- -  Some database services charge based on the number of requests or the amount of data processed.
+More retries can result in higher bills.